-Phantoms: New rows being read using the same read with a condition.

-A transaction T_1 may read a set of rows from a table, perhaps based on some condition specified in the SQL WHERE clause.
-Now suppose that a transaction T_2 inserts a new row that also satisfies the WHERE clause condition of T_1 , into the table used by T_1 .
-If T_1 is repeated, then T_1 will see a row that previously did not exist, called a phantom.
+- Phantoms: New rows being read using the same read with a condition. - A transaction T1 may read a set of rows from a table, perhaps based on some condition specified in the SQL WHERE clause. - A transaction T_2 inserts a new row that also satisfies the WHERE clause condition of T_1 , into the table used by T_1 . - If T_1 is repeated, then T_1 will see a row that previously did not exist, called a phantom.